Joinmarket design

 As can be seen, a maker offers a service, so after the message channel is set up, its methods get triggered by callbacks from the main listening loop in the messaging channel.
 The startup process is, at a high level, :

-• load wallet
+- load wallet

-• initialize message channel and register callbacks
+- initialize message channel and register callbacks

-• start message channel listening loop
+- start message channel listening loop

-Once a request is received from a taker, the maker creates a new CoinJoinOrder object instance, and this performs the handshake, initializes encryption on the messaging channel, and exchanges the data for the transaction.
-Then, a listening thread is set up to listen for announcement of the new bitcoin transaction on the network (see unconfirm_callback), and for inclusion of the bitcoin transaction in a block (see confirm_callback).
+object instance, and this performs the handshake, initializes encryption on the messaging channel, and exchanges the data for the transaction.
+Then, a listening thread is set up to listen for announcement of the new bitcoin transaction on the network (see unconfirm_callback

-NB: Handling concurrent requests: If two takers attempt to fill the same order at once, the maker will not lock the utxos immediately a request is initiated, but will mark those utxos as consumed as soon as the unconfirm_callback is triggered (i.e. the negotiated transaction is seen on the bitcoin network).
+is triggered (i.e. the negotiated transaction is seen on the bitcoin network).
 A little reflection will show that this is the only design that makes sense.
 After a taker has negotiated a transaction, he is under no obligation to actually broadcast it to the bitcoin network, nor is he certain to have received the right signatures from all other makers (they may have crashed, or dropped off the network, or sent garbage signatures, etc.).
 So this maker has no particular reason to expect that the transaction will ever be broadcast.
 Even worse, a taker may deliberately DOS attack makers by requesting transactions and then not broadcasting.
 Hence, it's necessary that makers do not mark utxos as "used" until and unless they see the negotiated transaction broadcast.
 This does create a slightly unfortunate fact that two takers who successfully negotiate different transactions using this maker's utxos are in a race to broadcast them, but this is unavoidable.

 # The CoinJoinOrder object

-The CoinJoinOrder object is perhaps poorly named; it manages the process of negotiating a single transaction with a taker for this maker, once a order fill request has been received.
+object is perhaps poorly named; it manages the process of negotiating a single transaction with a taker for this maker, once a order fill request has been received.
 See here (opens new window) for the steps of negotiation.

-If the negotiation is successful from the maker's point of view, it will add a notification function to the list txnotify_fun in the BlockchainInterface instance, and thus register callbacks unconfirm_callback and confirm_callback for this transaction.
+If the negotiation is successful from the maker's point of view, it will add a notification function to the list txnotify_fun

-# Unconfirm and confirm callbacks for a CoinJoinOrder object
+# Unconfirm and confirm callbacks for a CoinJoinOrder

 When an unconfirmed transaction is seen on the network (as justified above), the wallet state must be updated to remove those utxos, and the orders that the maker is offering should change.
-This is done by calling Maker.modify_orders and passing the delta to existing orders, which is calculated by the algorithm the maker is using (so, this is a function of the maker's algorithm).
-That delta is found by calling Maker.on_tx_confirmed and Maker.on_tx_unconfirmed - note that these methods will be overriden by subclasses (at the moment, YieldGenerator).
-Utxos will also be added, of course, in calling on_tx_confirmed - the newly created ones.
+This is done by calling Maker.modify_orders

 # Taker

-Existing instances: sendpayment.py, tumbler.py, patientsendpayment.py
+Existing instances: sendpayment.py

 A joinmarket taker chooses a set of makers, based on examination of the orderbook, and initiates a coinjoin transaction, and broadcasts it to the network.
 It may choose to do this repeatedly.
 At a high level, its functionality looks like this:

-• Decide which subset of orders it wants to fill based on amounts, fees and its own configuration/algorithm.
+instance variable. - Decide which subset of orders it wants to fill based on amounts, fees and its own configuration/algorithm.

-• Initiate the handshake and transaction data transfer with the chosen set of makers.
+- Initiate the handshake and transaction data transfer with the chosen set of makers.

-• Create the template of the intended coinjoin transaction and send to the makers.
+- Create the template of the intended coinjoin transaction and send to the makers.

-• Wait until it has received all the signatures for the agreed upon coinjoin transaction
+- Wait until it has received all the signatures for the agreed upon coinjoin transaction

-• Quit, OR
+, then: - Quit, OR

-• Watch the blockchain for updates, updating its state (including wallet) when a transaction appears, then:
+- Watch the blockchain for updates, updating its state (including wallet) when a transaction appears, then:

-• loop back to 'request the orderbook' above, in order to start the next transaction in the series.
+- loop back to 'request the orderbook' above, in order to start the next transaction in the series.

 # Design considerations